Bitdoze Logo

-Learn how to self-host Stirling PDF, a comprehensive PDF manipulation tool with powerful features for merging, splitting, converting, and processing PDFs.
+Learn how to self-host Stirling PDF, a PDF manipulation tool for merging, splitting, converting, and processing PDFs.
 Complete guide with Docker, Traefik, and Dokploy setup options.

-In our increasingly digital world, PDF documents have become the backbone of professional communication, legal documentation, and information sharing.
-However, manipulating these files often requires expensive software licenses or relying on questionable online services that compromise your document privacy and security.
+PDF documents are commonly used for professional communication, legal documentation, and information sharing.
+Manipulating these files often requires expensive software licenses or online services that may compromise document privacy and security.

-Stirling PDF is a powerful, open-source web-based application that provides an extensive suite of PDF manipulation tools.
-Think of it as your personal PDF Swiss Army knife—a comprehensive alternative to expensive commercial software and unreliable online services.
+Stirling PDF is an open-source web application for PDF manipulation tools.
+It provides an alternative to commercial software and online services.

 Key Capabilities of Stirling PDF

-• Format Conversion: Transform PDFs to/from images, Word documents, Excel files, and more
+• Format Conversion: Convert PDFs to/from images, Word documents, Excel files, and more

 • Security Operations: Add or remove passwords, digital signatures, and encryption